TomClabault/tomclabault.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Master's student in computer graphics at the university of Lyon 1 Claude Bernard, France.
+R&D rendering engineer at [Huawei Ireland Research Centre](https://huaweiireland.teamtailor.com/).

 # Interests

-- Realtime & offline 3D Rendering (accent on ray-tracing)
+- Realtime & offline 3D rendering (accent on ray-tracing)
-- Low-level Software Optimization
+- Low-level software optimization
 - GPU & CPU Hardware Archictecture
-- Problem Solving
+- Problem solving

 Passionate about 3D rendering with an accent on ray-tracing techniques and strong interests in software optimizations / hardware architecture.